On the Emergence of Implicit Curriculum in RLVR Learning Dynamics: Learning Short-horizon Compositional Reasoning

 \subsection{Critical Horizon and Exponentially Flat Region}

-When $L$ exceeds the critical threshold $C_B$, the near-uniform attention at initialization yields little useful signal to the MLP.
-As a consequence, the model behaves almost randomly on long compositional instances.
-With only outcome-based rewards, the resulting policy-gradient signal becomes exponentially small, even when the model receives a nonzero reward, as shown in the result below.
+When $L$ exceeds the critical threshold $C_B$, the near-uniform attention at initialization yields little informative signal to the MLP layer.
+As a consequence, the model behaves nearly randomly on long compositional instances.
+Under outcome-only rewards, the resulting policy-gradient signal becomes exponentially small even when a nonzero reward is received, as formalized in the result below.